OpenFusionProject/OpenFusion/README.md

 The web player will execute the game code, which will request the following files from the server: `/assetInfo.php` and `/loginInfo.php`.

-`FreeClient/resources/app/files/assetInfo.php` contains the address from which to fetch the rest of the game's assets (the "dongresources").
+`/assetInfo.php` contains the address from which to fetch the rest of the game's assets (the "dongresources").
 Normally those would be hosted on the same web server as the gateway, but the OpenFusion distribution (in it's default configuration) doesn't use a web server at all!
 It loads the web pages locally using the `file://` schema, and fetches the game's assets from Turner's CDN (which is still hosting them to this day!).

-`FreeClient/resources/app/files/loginInfo.php` contains the IP:port pair of the FusionFall login server, which the client will connect to.
+`/loginInfo.php` contains the IP:port pair of the FusionFall login server, which the client will connect to.
 This login server drives the client while it's in the Character Selection menu, as well as Character Creation and the Tutorial.

 When the player clicks "ENTER THE GAME" (or completes the tutorial), the login server sends it the address of the shard server, which the client will then connect to and remain connected to during gameplay.

 ## Configuration

-You can change the ports the FusionFall server listens on in `Server/config.ini`.
-Make sure the login server port is in sync with `loginInfo.php`.
-The shard port needs no such synchronization.
+You can change the ports the FusionFall server listens on in `config.ini`.
+Make sure the login server port is in sync with what you enter into the client's server list - the shard port needs no such synchronization.

-You can also configure the distance at which you'll be able to see other players, though by default it's already as high as you'll want it.
+This config file also has several other options you can tweak, including log verbosity, database saving interval, default account/permission level, and more.
+See the comments within [the config file itself](https://github.com/OpenFusionProject/OpenFusion/blob/master/config.ini) for more details.

-If you want to play with friends, you can change the IP in `loginInfo.php` to a login server hosted elsewhere.
+If you want to play with friends, simply enter the login server details into the `Add Server` dialogue in OpenFusionClient.
 This just works if you're all under the same LAN, but if you want to play over the internet you'll need to open a port, use a service like Hamachi or nGrok, or host the server on a VPS (just like any other gameserver).

-If you're in a region in which Turner's CDN doesn't still have the game's assets cached, you won't be able to play the game in its default configuration.
-You'll need to obtain the necessary assets elsewhere and set up your own local web server to host them, because unlike web browsers, the game itself cannot interpret the `file://` schema, and will thus need the assets hosted on an actual HTTP server.
-Don't forget to point `assetInfo.php` to where you're hosting the assets and change the `src` param of both the `<embed>` tag and the `<object>` tag in `FreeClient/resources/app/files/index.html` to where you're hosting the `.unity3d` entrypoint.

-If you change `loginInfo.php` or `assetInfo.php`, make sure not to put any newline characters (or any other whitespace) at the end of the file(s).
-Some modern IDEs/text editors do this automatically.
-If all else fails, use Notepad.

 ## Compiling

 OpenFusion has one external dependency: SQLite.
 You can install it on Windows using `vcpkg`, and on Unix/Linux using your distribution's package manager.
-For a more indepth guide on how to set up vcpkg, [check this wiki page](https://github.com/OpenFusionProject/OpenFusion/wiki/Installing-SQLite-on-Windows-using-vcpkg).
+For a more indepth guide on how to set up vcpkg, [read this guide on the wiki](https://github.com/OpenFusionProject/OpenFusion/wiki/Installing-SQLite-on-Windows-using-vcpkg).

 You have two choices for compiling OpenFusion: the included Makefile and the included CMakeLists file.